Olbrychski/TCP-Server/README.md

  * When a client sends a command to the server, it checks if the client has permission to execute the command based on their  rank.
 If a client has a lower rank, they can execute a command from a higher rank client.

- * If a client disconnects, the server re-adjusts the ranks and promotes any client that needs to be promoted to prevent gaps in the ranks.
+ * If a client disconnects , the server re-adjusts the ranks and promotes any client that needs to be promoted to prevent gaps in the ranks.

  * The server continues to listen for new connections and handle the commands from the connected clients.